kashesandr/js-testing/README.md

     `npm run test:unit`

-this will run unit tests using karma (see karma-conf.js for details) after tests gone you will see results in terminal
+this will run unit tests using karma (see karma-conf.js for details)

 run
     `npm run test:integration`

-this will run integration tests (see wdio-conf.js for details) after tests gone you will see results in terminal
+this will run integration tests (see wdio-conf.js for details)

+run
+    `npm run test:integration-cucumber`

+this will run integration tests with cucumber (see wdio-cucumber-conf.js for details)

 run
     `npm run test`

 this run unit and integration tests consequently